LisCMF/ordTH/README.md

-# Our Order Manager Application Setup Guide !
+# Order Manager Application Setup Guide !

 This small guide will help you run the Order Manager application.
 ![alt text](image.png)